-If bathrooms / restrooms are outside project boundary the fixture flow rate of the expected restrooms used by the occupants of the project shall be entered.
-Note that this may not necessarily be the bathroom closest to the project where, for example, bathrooms may be locked for personal use.
+If bathrooms / restrooms are outside project boundary the fixture flow rate of the restrooms that are expected to be used by the occupants of the project shall be entered.
+Keep in mind that this may not always be the nearest bathroom to the project, as some bathrooms might be locked for personal use.

-Note 1: In certain countries where "Bucket flush" is an option, the project will not have any savings.
+Note: In certain countries where "Bucket flush" is an option, the project will not have any savings.
 In this case, both base and improved case water demand will be same.